 There is good potential for the infall region using forthcoming data.
 For it to reach its potential, the response of the infall region to cosmological parameters needs to be investigated in a grid of cosmologies that is both more finely resolved, and spans a greater number of parameters.
-Such a suite of simulations already exists---\textsc{AbacusSummit} \citep{abacus}.
-Its box size and resolution will provide two orders of magnitude more dark matter halos than used in this work, giving excellent prospects for a detailed theoretical investigation of the infall region, which we will perform in a follow-up work.
+Such simulation suites already exist: \textsc{AbacusSummit} \citep{abacus} and \textsc{DarkQuest} \citep{DarkQuest}.
+Their box size and resolution will provide two orders of magnitude more dark matter halos than used in this work, giving excellent prospects for a detailed theoretical investigation of the infall region, which we will perform in a follow-up work.

 To forecast future potential for this test, we can assume all of the DLIS sources in the current UNIONS footprint with $M_{200{\rm c}} > 10^{14}M_{\odot}/h$ will have reliable mass and redshift measurements.
 This produces a sample of $\sim\!60,\!000$ clusters, a factor $\sim\!8$ increase in the number used in Fig.\;\ref{fig:cosmo_from_profiles}.
 Assuming the same UNIONS shape catalogue, the possible improvement is $\sqrt{8}$, leading to a $68.3\%$ contour area equal to that of eROSITA cluster abundances \citep{eROSITA_abundance}.
 The orthogonal degeneracy direction in the $\Omega_{\rm m}-\sigma_8$ plane means combining these results leads to a factor two reduction in constraints from cluster abundances alone.